torvik-lang/vefna/README.md

 server.
 No runtime, no database, no dependencies: one compiled binary.
 A built-in preview server (`vefna serve`) rebuilds as you write.

-Vefna is also the flagship showcase for **Torvik v1.4.0**: it renders pages in parallel on 8 `raven` worker threads fed by typed `bridge` channels, and the whole tool is written in Torvik itself.
+Vefna is also the flagship showcase for **Torvik's concurrency**: it renders pages in parallel on 8 `raven` worker threads fed by typed `bridge` channels, and the whole tool is written in Torvik itself.
 On modest hardware it weaves **500+ pages in well under a second**.

 ## Install